Guitar Heroes

 Naw, I'm not talking about the game - I'm talking about real guitar heroes.
-The guys/women that make the music.
+The men and women that MAKE the music.
 The ones that inspire us to learn and play guitar.

 No matter who you like to listen to, these guitar heroes started out just like you and me, picking up the axe for the first time and something just feeling right.
 I'm not talking about a "Tenacious D" moment with Ronnie James Dio talking to me through a poster or anything like that.
 It's just, when you know, you know!
 Ya know?